-Did you know that if you or your spouse, or indeed both of you are living overseas, our family law solicitors can still help you divorce using the English courts, and you may not even have to return to the country?
+Did you know that if you or your spouse, or indeed both of you are living overseas, our family lawyers can still help you divorce using the English Courts, and you may not even have to return to the country?

 Under English law, you can divorce here providing you meet one or more of the following criteria: